docker/docs/docker-hub/quickstart.md

 - /apidocs/overview/
 ---

-The following section contains step-by-step instructions on how to easily get started with Docker Hub.
+The following section contains step-by-step instructions on how to get started with Docker Hub.

 ### Step 1: Sign up for a Docker account

-Let's start by creating a [Docker ID](https://hub.docker.com/signup){: target="_blank" rel="noopener" class="_"}.
+Start by creating a [Docker ID](https://hub.docker.com/signup){: target="_blank" rel="noopener" class="_"}.

 A Docker ID grants you access to Docker Hub repositories and allows you to explore images that are available from the community and verified publishers.
 You'll also need a Docker ID to share images on Docker Hub.